siberiacancode/mock-config-server/README.md

 module.exports = mockServerConfig;
 ```

+#### Descriptor *oneOf* property

 For `checkMode` with the `value` property (all `checkMode` options except `exists` and `notExists`) you can use an array value.
 Mock server will find matches by iterating through the array until **some** match is found.
-To be able to use this functionality you need to explicitly set `oneOf: true` property.
-If `oneOf` doesn`t set then arrays are processed _entirely_.
+To be able to use this functionality you need to explicitly set `oneOf: true` property in descriptor object.

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */